 Muri focuses teams on eliminating overload by removing unnecessary expectations.
 Then teams can work within productive capacities to optimise resources rather than simply maximising.

 Advantages of Lean

 - Streamlining project processes: By identifying spaces of waste, project processes become more efficient letting projects run on-budget and on time.

 - Improve team satisfaction: Due to its unique focus on work overloads, Lean approaches collaborate closely with team members leading to increased sense of ownership to the project and its results.

 - New inefficiencies: Lean techniques have their limits.
-Certain processes can only be streamlined so far before they become overused and once they reach that level, efficiencies have to be addressed across the entirety of the organisation which can be time consuming and complicated.
+Organisations can only streamline certain processes so far before they become overused.
+Once they reach that level, organisations have to address efficiencies, which can be time consuming and complicated.